Support & Help

 Pronunciation of 'Myocardial infarction'

-The term 'myocardial infarction' refers to a medical condition commonly known as a heart attack, where blood flow to the heart muscle is blocked, causing tissue damage.
-Below are the pronunciations and meanings in English.
+The term 'myocardial infarction' refers to a medical condition commonly known as a heart attack.
+It occurs when blood flow to a part of the heart is blocked, causing damage to the heart muscle.
+The pronunciation in English is 'my-oh-KAR-dee-uhl in-FARK-shun'.

 Word Origin